Did you go without heat at home this winter?

 - Firstly, seal off any draughts.
 Most draughts come in through the gaps around the windows and doors.
 Investing in brush strips - which you attach to the end of the door - will really help.
 For windows, you can use silicone to seal off draughts around the frame.

 - Change to energy efficient light bulbs.
 There will be an initial cost outlay, but each bulb you replace will save you money in the long-run as energy efficient bulbs use a fraction of the electricity of an ordinary light bulb and last up to 10 times longer.
-There is more information in our dedicated guide.

 - Make sure to bleed your radiators.
 Maintaining your radiator is key to its efficiency, so take the time while the weather’s better to bleed all of your radiators to make sure they’re all in top working order.
 If this seems like too much work to do regularly, you can attach an automatic radiator bleeder to remove all of the built-up air in the system.
 They cost about €15 and can save you a lot of time and hassle.